Skip to main content

 How many developers does a Series A startup need?

-4-6 developers for most product types.
-Start with 2-3 for your MVP phase (months 1-4), then scale to 5-6 during growth (months 5-12).
-Hiring all at once creates onboarding chaos — Stripe's early team grew by 1-2 engineers per quarter, not 5 at once.
+For most product types, 4-6.
+Start with 2-3 through your MVP phase (months 1-4).
+Then scale to 5-6 during growth (months 5-12).
+Hire all of them at once and you get onboarding chaos instead of velocity.
+Stripe's early team grew by 1-2 engineers a quarter, not 5 in one go.

 What percentage of a startup's budget should go to engineering?